WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **OtA Updates** - Meadow.OS and Meadow applications can now be updated Over-the-Air via Meadow.Cloud!
 * **Push Messaging** - Meadow.OS now supports push-messaging from Meadow.Cloud as well as MQTT as a first class feature.
-* **Just-in-Time (JiT) Compilation** - Meadow applications can now optionally implement JiT compilation at startup, providing faster execution and performance.
+* **Just-in-Time (JIT) Compilation** - Meadow applications can now optionally implement JIT compilation at startup, providing faster execution and performance.
 * **Power & Sleep APIs** - Meadow.OS has a new set of APIs that expose the ability ability to put the device to sleep and then wake up on schedule.
 * **New App Lifecycle** - We've greatly simplified the boilerplate code needed to create a Meadow application, as well as provided an easy way to integrate with the new Power, Sleep, and OS/App update lifecycle.
 * **App Linking** - Meadow apps are now linked at deploy time, which removes unused code.
 Deployment size with linking is now typically reduced by 2/3rds.
 The result is a massive reduction of space on flash, RAM usage, faster startup, and faster deployment.